Kylie Jenner Didn’t Have All Of Her Lip Fillers Removed, Claims Plastic Surgeon

 Kylie Jenner shocked fans this week when she revealed that she had gotten rid of all of her lip fillers after years of sporting a plump pout.
 However, that might not exactly be the case.

 According to a July 9 report by OK!
 Magazine, fans noticed that Kylie Jenner has been looking a bit different in recent weeks.
 The new mom seems to be resembling the way she used to look before she started getting lip injections to make her mouth appear fuller, and she recently revealed it is because she has gotten rid of all of her lip fillers.
-However, on plastic surgeon doesn’t believe the Keeping Up with the Kardashians star’s claims.
+However, one plastic surgeon doesn’t believe the Keeping Up With the Kardashians star’s claims.

 Dr. Gary Breslow, a board certified plastic surgeon who has not treated Kylie Jenner, claims that he doesn’t believe all of the filler is gone from the makeup mogul’s lips.
 The doctor says that judging from her recent photos, it seems that Jenner had her filler reduced, but not completely removed.